Dr. Zipporah Vunoro Ali MD, Dip. Palliative Care, HonDUniv. – Executive Director

 Has a solid background in Accounting coming along with a 15 year work experience to join KEHPCA as an Administrative/Finance Officer.
 Before KEHPCA she worked with New KCC as an Accountant and later got involved in social work in the slum areas.
 She is part of the team that formed the first KEHPCA Secretariat.
 She is a volunteer in Palliative Care and is currently pursuing her Certified Public Accountants(CPA).

 David, serving as the Program Officer in KEHPCA since October 2007, is a Nurse trained at the University of Nairobi.
-He is currently pursuing a Masters degree in palliative care with the University of Dundee through a scholarship from Help the Hospices.
+He holds a Postgraduate Certificate in Palliative Care from the University of Dundee.
 He has also has taken certificate courses in Palliative care, the National Anti-Retroviral Treatment course and a strategic planning and management course.
 Prior to joining KEHPCA, David served as a Program Nurse and the OVC Coordinator in Narok Integrated Development Program (NIDP) and as a Tutor in Maua Methodist School of Nursing.

 David has a lot of interest in capacity building and therefore is involved in training both health and non- health care professionals in palliative care which will enhance the provision of quality palliative care for all in Kenya.
 He also offers a lot of technical support to hospices and palliative care service providers throughout the country in the efforts of scaling up palliative care services in Kenya.

 Dr. Asaph Kinyanjui joined KEHPCA in March 2012 as the Education and Research Officer.
 Dr. Kinyanjui previously worked at the Embu Provincial General Hospital as n a Medical Officer and consulted for the hospital palliative unit as well as for Embu-Mbeere Hospice.
 He has a Bachelor of Medicine and Bachelor of Surgery from the University of Nairobi.